The Beginnings of Stevens Go Career

 The foundation of Stevens go statistics followed an evolutionary path.
 At first, Steven simply kept track of the number of times he went to the go club.
 This was soon followed by the number of games he played each time.
 Though not always consistently, he then began to record the names of his opponents and sometimes indicated who won the games.
 At the same time, he sometimes recorded the number of handicap stones in each game.

 By June 1st, 1980, Steven began to record consistently (note) the essential raw data that has become the foundation of his go statistics.
 For each game, Steven records the following information:

 - The date on which the game was played.

-- The color of the stones Steven played with, or the number of handicap stones, if any.
+- The color of the stones that Steven played with, or the number of handicap stones he took, if any.

 After each session of go-playing, Steven records this raw information in two places: in a yearly agenda book and on the index cards of his opponents.
 The agenda book helps Steven to keep track of his games in chronological order and it is the all-important source of his raw data.
 The index cards were useful at first as a means for allowing Steven to measure his progress vis-à-vis his opponents.
 This last function has long since lost its importance, but Steven has never abandoned the practice of recording his games on these cards.

 In May of 1982, Steven decided to compile his statistics in a table format.
 After deciding on the number of tables and on the layout of each one, he selected the month as the basis for each compilation.
 Ever since then, Steven compiles his statistics on, or shortly after, the 1st of each month.

 In the spring of 1994, Steven transferred his statistics to his newly bought computer.
 He created two database files: one to contain information on all his games, in chronological order; and the other one to contain summary information of his games with all his opponents.
 These computer files have allowed Steven to create charts based on his statistics (real neat).